mcinteer/manager.readme/README.md

-# My leadership readme/operating manual
+# ryan.README - operating manual

 ## My Leadership Philosophy
 I believe communication is a key to unlock the trust that allows us to continually improve.
 If we can communicate openly and honestly to build authentic relationships we can do great things.
 I intend to be clear and never leave anyone guessing, I endevour to be #human in all my interactions and provide a safe environment for us to develop and flourish.